-Many years later Phyllis Blogg, nee Hope, wrote to Dick Searle, then the curator of Bishopsteignton Museum, about her wartime experience in the village.
+Many years later Phyllis Blogg, nee Hudson, wrote to Dick Searle, then the curator of Bishopsteignton Museum, about her wartime experience in the village.
 The letter, and the language within it, is of its time.
 It is reproduced here in its original form, save for some explanatory brackets.

 Dear Mr Searle

 Here are a few memories of my time in Bishop.
 It all began with the evacuation of my children, Peter and Keith.
 For over a week I hadn’t heard, then a letter from Mr & Mrs Ward, the local butchers, to say they were with them along with several others.
 It was a great relief and I proposed a visit with my youngest son.
 We were welcomed and felt at ease immediately.

 Then after a few days the massive bombing of London began and Mr Ward (Jack) said we should stay on.
 Thus began many years in Bishop.